-Two turbulent boundary layers subject to adverse pressure gradients (APG) were investigated through direct numerical simulation (DNS) by Skote & Henningson (2000).
+The purpose of the present paper is to utilize direct numerical simulation (DNS) data to develop the near-wall scalings aimed at improving the wall damping functions utilized by the turbulence model.
+Two turbulent boundary layers subject to adverse pressure gradients (APG) were investigated through DNS by Skote and Henningson (2002).
 The two APG distributions are quite similar, but the influence of the APG on the flow is strong, creating two very different boundary layer flows.
 One is everywhere attached (APG1), and the other is separated for a long streamwise section (SEP).

-The data are here used for assessing the near-wall scaling of wall damping functions used in turbulence modelling.
-The particular model studied is the fully self-consistent explicit algebraic Reynolds stress model (EARSM) developed by Wallin & Johansson (2000), which can, in contrast to standard eddy-viscosity two-equation models, be successfully damped in the vicinity of a wall in zero pressure-gradient boundary layers by employing the standard van Driest damping function.
+The particular model studied is the fully self-consistent explicit algebraic Reynolds stress model (EARSM) developed by Wallin and Johansson (2000), which can, in contrast to standard eddy-viscosity two-equation models, be successfully damped in the vicinity of a wall in zero pressure-gradient boundary layers by employing the standard van Driest damping function.